-- high temperature
+- a high temperature that lasts 3–4 days

 - cold sweats and shivers